matt-evangelidis/COMP3120-assignment2/DEPLOYMENT.md

 ### Front-End

-To get the front end running type:
+To get the front end running,

+enter the terminal and type:

 1. npm start

 ### Back-End

-To get the back end server running
+To get the back end server running,

-Enter the Terminal and type:
+enter the terminal and type:

 1. npm run dev-server

+## Deployment to the Internet

-## Heroku
+### Heroku

 Deployment

-1. Commit Changes
+1. Commit changes to the repository
-2. Git push heroku HEAD:master
+2. Run the command: git push heroku HEAD:master

 ![Backend Terminal](/Screenshots/backend.png)